telerik/reporting-docs/report-items/graph/chart-types/pie.md

 ## Creating Pie Charts with the Pie Chart Wizard

 In this section, you will learn how to create a Pie chart with our Pie Chart Wizard.
-We are going to displays the SubTotal for a Top 10 performing Store as a percentage of the SubTotal for all Stores.
+We are going to displays the SubTotal for the Top 10 performing Stores as a percentage of the SubTotal for all Stores.
 The final report will look like the image above.

 We will use a pre-defined SqlDataSource connecting to the example AdventureWorks database.
 Here is the query that returns the needed fields: